alehed/rex/Readme.md

 1. Install [Racket](https://racket-lang.org)
 1. Install the beautiful-racket packet using raco: `raco pkg install beautiful-racket`
 1. Clone this repository
-1. Enter the repository: `cd rex`
-1. Install it as a package using raco: `raco pkg install`
+1. Install it as a package using raco: `raco pkg install rex/`
 1. Enjoy

 ## Usage